Filip-Rak/Discrete-Modelling/README.md

 ![Gif showcasing the usage of the program](Media/ex5_forest_fire.gif)

-*Gif showcasing the usage of the program*
+*Gif showcasing the progress of a fire with changing wind*

 ### Directory Structure
 ```